James Franco Sued By Former Students For Alleged Sexual Exploitation And Fraud

 Gaal says that this wasn't the only problem with auditions: "We were consistently auditioning for projects that had nudity, and we had to upload our self-tapes at home, so they were consistently getting footage of this sensitive nature of work."

-The allegations against Franco first surfaced on Twitter, and then in The Los Angeles Times, in January 2018.
+The allegations against Franco first surfaced on Twitter, and then in the Los Angeles Times, in January 2018.

 At the Golden Globe Awards that month, Franco was seen wearing a Time's Up pin.
 At least three women, including Tither-Kaplan, took to Twitter to complain that his support of the cause was disingenuous.